codeodor/jquery.autocomplete_from_select.js/README.md

 ````

 It will match the option shown above if the user starts typing "abc" or if the user starts typing "blam!"

+You can also view the <a href="http://codeodor.github.com/jquery.autocomplete_from_select.js/">interactive example</a>.

 By [Sammy Larbi](http://www.codeodor.com)